Brioche Hot Cross Buns

 Shaping

-- Pull the dough from the bowl onto a lightly floured work surface.
-If the dough is refrigerated overnight, it will feel stiff and clammy.
+- Grease or line a 9×13-inch pan.
+Pull the dough onto a lightly floured surface.
+If the dough is refrigerated overnight, it will feel stiff and cold and a bit clammy.
+This is normal.

 Just a question before I begin.
 I notice the amount of dough is increased from the non-brioche recipe but the amount of fruit remains the same.
 Is it because of the richness of the dough?
 Or perhaps another reason?